mimblewimble/grin/doc/build.md

 [grin_miner](https://github.com/mimblewimble/grin-miner).
 Once your Grin code node is up and running, you can start mining by building and runing grin-miner against your running Grin node.

+## Docker

+        # Build using all available cores
+        docker build -t grin .

+        # run in foreground
+        docker run -it -v grin:/usr/src/grin grin

+        # or in background
+        docker run -it -d -v grin:/usr/src/grin grin

+If you decide to use a persistent storage (e.g. ```-v grin:/usr/src/grin```) you will need grin.toml configuration file in it.

 ## Requirements

 - rust 1.24+ (use [rustup]((https://www.rustup.rs/))- i.e. `curl https://sh.rustup.rs -sSf | sh; source $HOME/.cargo/env`)